 Java 8 isn't your parent’s Java anymore and was the largest update to Java in it's history.
-Now with Java 9's release some of the best ideas from functional programming are migrating their way into this release.
+Now with Modern Java some of the best ideas from functional programming are migrating their way into this release.
 This means easier to read, more flexible code that scales to multicore.
-Join us to learn about Java 8 and 9 on this hands on 3 day course.
+A related and exciting trend that we'll also be teaching and seeing more and more with Java 9 and beyond is Reactive and Asynchronous programming.
+Join us to learn about Modern Java on this hands on 3 day course.

 At the end of this course, you will be ready to use the newest tips and tools for Java on your day job and be familiar with the cutting edge programming approaches which allow you to write more flexible and concise code.

 - Get up to date with the language changes introduced by lambda expressions in Java 8.

 - Think in terms of functional programming and understand where this is an appropriate approach and where its not.

 - Introduce changes to the collections library such as Streams and the higher order functions such as map and filter.

 - Understand how to use them in order to solve simple data processing problems.